aztfmod/terraform-addons-caf/modules/github/module/README.md

 # GitHub CAF Module

+> :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.

-This submodule is part of [Cloud Adoption Framework](https://github.com/aztfmod/terraform-azurerm-caf) landing zones for [GitHub on Terraform](https://github.com/githubhq/terraform-provider-github).
+This submodule is part of [Azure Terraform SRE](https://github.com/aztfmod/terraform-azurerm-caf) landing zones for [GitHub on Terraform](https://github.com/githubhq/terraform-provider-github).

 You can instantiate this submodule directly using the following parameters: